Authored by the expert who managed and guided the team behind the Laos Property Pack

 Sources: UN Habitat, Trading Economics, CDIA

-7) Stricter environmental rules will limit property development in sensitive areas
+7) Stricter environmental rules will affect property development in ecologically sensitive areas

 Stricter environmental regulations are reshaping property development in ecologically sensitive areas like Laos.